 Trauma is often complex and comes from more than one source.
 It can take time and significant counseling to uncover the causes and get to the root issues.
 I struggle with knowing myself, being confident in my identity, and sorting out my feelings when in a triggered state.

-Broken but Hopeful
+Broken by Trauma, but Hopeful

 These traumas stem from things in my past and cause me to feel broken.
 Almost like a broken record that skips in the same places every time you play it.
 Over the years, I’ve termed this kicked puppy syndrome.
 Once you inflict harm on something during its development, they retain this sense of fear that they might get kicked again.
 Humans also hold on to this fear after being harmed once, and it can be tough to understand why we struggle to get past responses that no longer make sense.
 These types of responses are far more common than people realize.
 We all come from families of multiple generations of dysfunction that damage us.

-Since leaving Christian Science nearly 20 years ago, trauma-informed therapy is helping me make huge leaps in my healing.
+Since leaving Christian Science over 20 years ago, trauma-informed therapy is helping me make huge leaps in my healing.
 As I emerge from sessions where I visit a past hurt and go deeply into the emotions and feelings both in my heart and in my body, I’m able to heal from the inside out.
 Understanding brings partial healing.

 I’m often encouraged by Psalm 34:18, which says, “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”
 In Matthew 5:3, Jesus says: “Blessed are the poor in spirit, for theirs is the kingdom of heaven.”

 It’s comforting to know that our Lord understands physical as well as emotional damage.
 He draws near to those who are broken.
 I’m restored in part through healing the effects of trauma on my brain, and I’m renewed in part through my personal relationship with God.